parisaadr/olist-business-performance-analysis/README.md

 ## Executive summary

 This project analyzes the performance of a Brazilian e-commerce marketplace using SQL and a structured business analytics framework.
-The objective is to evaluate whether business growth is translating into customer value and operational performance by examining revenue trends, customer retention, delivery reliability, and category performance.
+The objective was to evaluate whether business growth translated into customer value and operational performance by examining revenue trends, customer retention, delivery reliability, and category performance.

 A PostgreSQL data model was built from the raw Olist dataset, followed by the creation of analytical views at the order, customer, and product category levels.
-These views were used to answer strategic business questions related to growth quality, customer economics, and operational execution.
+These views were used to answer executive-level business questions related to growth quality, customer economics, and operational execution.

 ## Business objective